 According to some of the players, and industry watchdog sites like SBR, Olympian appear to be sole owners of their current crop of brands – these names include Geobet (Geobet.com), Bulldog777 (Bulldog777.com), and GR88 (GR88.com).

-Issues From The Start
+Issues from the Start

 SBR indexed Geobet into their rating system in mid-2013.
-The domain was registered for Geobet.com on January 1st, 2013, so the sportsbook hadn’t even been in operation for six months before starting to experience significant issues.
+The domain was registered for Geobet.com on January 1st, 2013, so the bookmaker hadn’t even been in operation for six months before starting to experience significant issues.

 According to the SBR Newswire linked above, all three sportsbooks (apart from the Olympian Group) were to be closed due to security breaches.
 Karroll assured players of the safety of their funds, and stated that “only a handful of accounts were affected.”